ponsonio/challenge/employee_checkin/README.md

 3.-Api needs to be secured using a token on another security artefact, but it's not implemented because time constrains.

-4.-Personal and sensitive information should be encripted accordin to organization practices and policies, this also have been omitted.
+4.-Personal and sensitive (email, gender) information should be encripted according to organization lays and country practices, this also have been omitted.

+5.- Test for generated code gave been omited as they seems not to be relevant to the evaluation

 ## Todo:
 The following represents improvement that haven't been adreesed due time contricstricions: